9th annual ‘All 4 Charity’ King Crab & Steak Cookout set

 Douglas boys tennis begins summer workouts

-The Douglas boys tennis team under coach Rod Smith has begun optional summer practices.
+The Douglas boys tennis team under coach Rod Smith has begun optional summer practices with the schedule to be determined.

-Practices will be held from 9 to 11 a.m. today at Lampe Park.
-The practice schedule for after today still has yet to be set.

 Courts at Douglas High and Lampe are scheduled for repaint with repairs at Douglas having begun on July 16.
 Courts at Lampe are scheduled for completion on Aug.
 3.